 ACT Healthy Waterways Project

-It involves the construction of a range of infrastructure - ponds, wetlands, rain gardens and swales as well as creek restoration and channel reconnection - designed to ‘turn off’ or reduce the amount of nutrients, sediment and pollutants entering our waterways.
+It has involved the construction of a range of infrastructure - ponds, wetlands, rain gardens and swales as well as creek restoration and channel reconnection - designed to ‘turn off’ or reduce the amount of nutrients, sediment and pollutants entering our waterways.
 The focus is on improving water quality higher up in the catchment where rainwater becomes stormwater.

 - the established catchment of Lake Tuggeranong